Key Accomplishments Marching Towards the Future

 • Set Harris County government’s ‘North Star’ by passing the first-ever countywide strategic plan.
 In a long overdue step in bringing Harris County government into the 21st century, Commissioners Court approved the County’s first strategic plan in October 2024.
 This strategic plan will be the ‘North Star’ that will guide Commissioners Court’s work for years to come.

 • Achieved the biggest government ethics reform in 50 years by bringing our procurement process in line with basic standards.
 After learning that Harris County was not following basic standards when it came to our procurement process, Judge Hidalgo called for more objectivity and transparency in the procurement process.
 As a result, the Flood Control District and Engineering Department are now required to have written procedures for selecting a winning vendor, maintain documentation of the process, and require conflict of interest forms for department employees involved in awarding contracts.
+Judge Hidalgo continues to work to ensure departments are following this protocol.

 • For the historic 2020 election held in the midst of the COVID-19 pandemic, Harris County made a $17 million investment to triple the number of Early Vote locations and provide mail-in ballots.
 As a result, Harris County saw almost 70% turnout -- the highest in 30 years.